Academic and Institutional Leadership

-Moreover, Rui Perdigão also serves as Editor in international journals including Earth System Dynamics (European Geosciences Union), Section Editor-in-Chief for Weather, Events and Impacts at Climate, and sits at scientific councils and advisory panels from diverse international research and funding institutions.
+Moreover, Rui Perdigão also serves as Editor in international journals including Earth System Dynamics (European Geosciences Union), Section Editor-in-Chief for Weather, Events and Impacts at Climate, Associated Editor for Interdisciplinary Physics at Frontiers in Physics, and sits at scientific councils and advisory panels from diverse international research and funding institutions.

 More recently (2020), Rui Perdigão was elected corresponding member of the prestigious Academy of Sciences in Lisbon, thereby joining the class of Sciences, section of Physics.